To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 HMRC has estimated that 50,000 individuals, and around 10,000 companies used these schemes and are potentially covered by the Loan Charge.

-It is estimated that 50,000 individuals have made use of these schemes – around three-quarters of whom are in business services (for example, IT consultants, financial advisers, management consultants) and in construction.
-Around 10,000 companies have used them – over three quarters of whom are ‘close companies’ (ie, ones usually controlled by a small number of people).
-HMRC estimate about 250 different loan schemes are covered by the Loan Charge.
+It has been estimated that 50,000 individuals had made use of these schemes – around three-quarters of whom worked in business services (for example, IT consultants, financial advisers, management consultants) and in construction.
+Around 10,000 companies had used them – over three quarters of whom were ‘close companies’ (ie, ones usually controlled by a small number of people).
+HMRC have estimated about 250 different loan schemes are covered by the Loan Charge.

 The Loan Charge “stacks” loans that the taxpayer has received, so that they are liable to pay a single charge based on the value of all outstanding loans.
 HMRC have estimated that of individuals who used a scheme from 2011/12 onwards, 70% did so for two or fewer years and only 16% used a scheme for four or more years.

-However, the length of the 20 year look-back period creates potential for loans received many years ago to be included in someone’s assessment, and many users’ financial circumstances are likely to have changed since their participation.
+However, the length of the twenty-year look-back period created potential for loans received many years ago to be included in someone’s assessment, and many users’ financial circumstances are likely to have changed since their participation.
 As has been noted, the intention behind this element of the design was to encourage taxpayers to settle rather than pay the Loan Charge.

 Since the legislation establishing the Loan Charge was introduced, there have been many concerns as to its design and the financial difficulties facing taxpayers who used these schemes to either settle with HMRC or pay the Charge.